Rome’s Long War on the Bible and God’s People

 The following four points need to be made:

-1. Whenever official Catholic publications use the word Christian, they actually mean Catholic.
+- Whenever official Catholic publications use the word Christian, they mean Catholic.

-Now, this first statement is nothing new for Rome to affirm, for they have always held to this, especially after the Reformation of the 16th century.
-However the Bible is never silent when it comes to vain men and their false religions, not only seeking to reach God in their own private way (Gen. 11:1-9; John 10:1), but also states categorically, how God has put His written word above His name (Ps.
+This first statement is nothing new for Rome to affirm, for they have always held to this, especially after the Reformation of the 16th century.
+However, the Bible is never silent when it comes to vain men and their false religions, not only seeking to reach God in their own private way (Gen. 11:1-9; John 10:1), but also states categorically, how God has put His written word above His name (Ps.
 138:2).

 ….”It is the duty of a Christian to receive the one [oral tradition] and other [written word] with equal veneration and respect” (1, p.
 78).